The Chicken and the Egg - Which came First? An Accurate, but Not Very Serious Analysis

 We must first start with a couple of basic assumptions so we understand exactly what we are talking about.

 2) When we talk about an egg in this context, we must also be clear whether we are talking about an unfertilised egg or a fertilised egg.
 I think the importance of this will immediately become very apparent.
-An unfertilised egg will of course break the chicken-egg-chicken-egg sequence because it won't hatch into anything - the best that can happen to it is that it will just become a boiled egg or a scrambled egg or an omelet, and therefore the second assumption we will make is that we are talking about a fertilised egg - ie: one which is capable of developing into a chicken.
+An unfertilised egg will of course break the chicken-egg-chicken-egg sequence because it won't hatch into anything - the best that can happen to it is that it will just become a boiled egg or a scrambled egg or an omelet.
+Therefore the second assumption we will make is that we are talking about a fertilised egg - ie: one which is capable of developing into a chicken.

 In a nutshell (or an eggshell) we are therefore really asking 'which came first, the chicken or the fertilised chicken egg?'
 It is on this basis that the rest of the discussion below will be considered.